MicrosoftDocs/customer-insights/ci-docs/remove-duplicates.md

 1. After defining the deduplication rules and merge preferences, select **Next**.
    - For a single entity, go to [Unify fields](merge-entities.md).
-   - For multiple entities, go to [Match conditions](match-entities.md).
+   - For multiple entities, go to [Matching conditions](match-entities.md).
+Matching conditions is not shown when a single entity is being processed.

 ## Deduplication output as an entity

-The deduplication process creates a new entity for every entity from the match pairs to identify the deduplicated records.
+The deduplication process creates a new deduplicated entity for each of the source entities.
 These entities can be found along with the **ConflationMatchPairs:CustomerInsights** in the **System** section in the **Entities** page, with the name **Deduplication_DataSource_Entity**.

 A deduplication output entity contains the following information: